Past Institutes

 The San Antonio institute faculty included Pulitzer Prize-winning historian Gordon S. Wood (Brown University), Daniel Feller (University of Tennessee), Charles Flanagan (National Archives), Jennifer L. Weber (University of Kansas), Daina Ramey Berry (UT Austin), Michael Les Benedict (The Ohio State University), Francis X. Galán (Our Lady of the Lake University), and Stacy Fuller (Amon Carter Museum), as well as UTSA scholars Steven R. Boyd, Kirsten Gardner, Kenneth Weiher, and Patrick J. Kelly.

-Brownsville Resources
+Program Resources

 Sponsors and Partners

-These institutes were made possible with major funding from the state of Texas and ongoing support from the National Endowment for the Humanities.
+These institutes were made possible with major funding from the State of Texas and ongoing support from the National Endowment for the Humanities.

 Questions about Teacher Institutes